andrespoliv/rokketLabs/README.md

 For further information please consult the official documentation.

 For frontend:
-"react", "react-dom-router", "react-redux", "redux-thunk" and "axios".
+"react", "react-router-dom", "react-redux", "redux-thunk" and "axios".

 For further information please consult the official documentation.